tiagofilipe12/pATLASflow/README.md

 ## Requirements

+First of all, pATLASflow is a Nextflow pipeline and thus does not require the installation of third party programs since they are provided through docker container that can be used both with singularity and docker.

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or higher.
 * [Docker](https://docs.docker.com/install/) or [Singularity](http://singularity.lbl.gov/install-linux).
 * [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) - follow the two installation steps (there is no need to read anything else).